learn-co-curriculum/introduction-to-array-for-each/README.md

 (As a reminder, `debugger` is globally available and opens up the debug console in your browser when it's evaluated.
 Clicking the arrow will let you jump around and inspect the arguments to `forEach`'s function argument on as it iterates over the `evens` array.)

 This is a _super_ powerful idea that makes it much easier for us to build programs that can do _many_ things.
-Instead of having to operate on each element using a `for` loop, we can instead very succinctly pass a function to `Array.prototype.forEach` and let the function do the work for us!
+Instead of having to operate on each element using a `for` loop, we can instead very succinctly pass a function to `Array.prototype.forEach` {{{{ WHAT IS prototpe ?? }}}}  and let the function do the work for us!

 ## Functions as Arguments